iamtimsmith/iamtimsmith-com/content/posts/this-state-how-to-use-state-in-react.md

 ---
 title: this.state - How to Use State in React js
-date: '2019-01-31T05:00:00.000Z'
+date: "2019-01-31T05:00:00.000Z"
-seoDescription: If you're anything like me, the concept of state was confusing at first.
+excerpt: If you're anything like me, the concept of state was confusing at first.
 In this tutorial, we'll learn how to use state and props in a react js application.
 published: true
 ---